Preheat oven to 350 degrees. Line a loaf pan with parchment paper.

-Place chopped apple on a baking sheet and toss with olive oil, maple syrup, 1/4 tsp cinnamon, and sea salt.
+Toss apple with olive oil, maple syrup, 1/4 tsp cinnamon, and sea salt.

-Transfer mixture to parchment-lined loaf pan and spread evenly with a spoon or spatula.
+Transfer apple, nut, and date mixture to loaf pan.
+Spread evenly with a spoon or spatula.
 Top with plastic wrap and use fingers to press it firmly into all corners until uniformly flat on top.
 Cover and freeze to set.

+Remove from freezer.
 Chop into desired number of bars - anywhere from 4-8.

 To store, pack in a bag or container and place a piece of parchment between each bar so they don’t stick together. l keep mine in the freezer to stay fresher longer, but the refrigerator is fine, too.

 If you’re travelling, they should be fine for a day or so.
 But keep them refrigerated or frozen otherwise.